Underwater Robot Autonomy

 Architectural Overview Video

 This video provides a narrated walkthrough of the UROSA architecture.
-It explains the roles of the key AI agents, how real-world sensor data is used to continuously update a physics-based simulator to create a high-fidelity digital twin, and how the distributed cognitive ecosystem works together to achieve complex missions.
+It explains the roles of the key AI agents, how real-world sensor data continuously updates a physics-based simulator to create a high-fidelity digital twin, and how the distributed cognitive ecosystem reasons together to achieve complex underwater missions.

 Demonstrations & Key Results

-UROSA's power comes from a set of key innovations that grant it true cognitive autonomy.
-Instead of following rigid instructions, the robot can reason and adapt to novel problems as they arise.
-It learns from experience, using a memory of past missions to continuously improve its performance and resilience.
-To handle completely unforeseen challenges, it can even generate new skills by autonomously writing, testing, and deploying new software on the fly.
-Furthermore, the system can predict its own hardware failures before they become critical through advanced diagnostics, all while ensuring every action is verifiable and safe within a multi-layered framework.
+UROSA's power comes from a set of innovations that move it beyond scripted autonomy.
+Rather than following fixed instructions, the robot can reason and adapt to novel problems as they arise.
+It learns from experience, using a structured memory of past missions to improve resilience over time.
+To handle completely unforeseen challenges, it can generate new skills by autonomously writing, testing, and deploying new software on the fly.
+At the same time, it can predict its own hardware failures before they become critical through built-in diagnostics, while keeping every action verifiable and safe inside a multi-layered framework.

 Validation of Core Innovations

-This video showcases the results from several key validation experiments, demonstrating the practical application of UROSA's core innovations.
-It includes examples of complex multi-agent coordination, where two AUVs autonomously negotiate a collision-free path; a demonstration of online policy refinement, where a "Teacher" agent instructs a "Student" agent to ignore distractions and focus its reports on specific targets; and a demonstration of the on-the-fly "self-repair" capability, where the system autonomously writes and deploys new software to recover from a simulated critical sensor failure.
+This video showcases the results from several validation experiments that demonstrate UROSA's core innovations in practice.
+It includes complex multi-agent coordination, where two AUVs autonomously negotiate a collision-free path; online policy refinement, where a "Teacher" agent instructs a "Student" agent to ignore distractions and focus reporting on specific targets; and an on-the-fly "self-repair" demonstration, where the system autonomously writes and deploys new software to recover from a simulated critical sensor failure.

 Citation